AscendingPassage.com HOME PAGE.

 unchanged in the smallest details.

-Each of the colossi around me--standing there proudly with one leg
+Each of the colossi around me is standing there proudly with one leg

 advanced as if for a march, heavy and sure, which nothing should